blacklabelops-legacy/dockerdev/README.md

 Features:

 * Tested On: Packer 0.7.5, Vagrant 1.7.2, Virtualbox 4.3.28
-* Includes: CentOS 7.1, Docker Latest, Docker-Compose 1.3.2, Docker-Machine 0.3.0, Google Cloud Utility
+* Includes: CentOS 7.1, Docker Latest, Docker-Compose 1.3.2, Docker-Machine 0.3.0, Google Cloud SDK
 * Available as public Vagrant box on Atlas: [blacklabelops/dockerdev](https://atlas.hashicorp.com/blacklabelops/boxes/dockerdev)
 * Atlas Virtualbox provider is build daily!
 * This box can be redistributed!
 I use Packer to repackage it as a Vagrant box.